-While Tailwind offers many administrative and accounting tools, it is not fully-fledged accounting software.
-To help businesses that require a more powerful accounting solution, Tailwind offers integration with QuickBooks Desktop.
+While Tailwind offers many administrative and accounting tool, it is not a fully fledged accounting software.
+To help business that require a more powerful solution, Tailwind offers integration with QuickBooks Desktop.

 Downloading the Third-Party Tool

-You’ll need to navigate to the following website to download the tool on the machine that you’ll be syncing data from Tailwind into QuickBooks.
+You will need to navigate to the following website to download the tool on the computer that will be syncing data from Tailwind into QuickBooks

 Upon purchase you will receive an email which includes your license key and instructions on how to register your activation code.

-Please note that they do offer a full 30 day trial which you can use to ensure that it works for you.
+Please note: SaasAnt offers a full 30 day trial which you can use to ensure that it works for you.

 Setup and Configuration